Illinois Compiled Statutes

 offices of local officials authorized by the election authority

-to conduct such absentee voting.
-All other absentee ballots
+to conduct such early voting.
+All other early ballots

 must be counted at the office of the election authority.